-- 1. This appendix applies to treatment providers, evaluators, and polygraph examiners who are listed in the following categories: - A. Intent to Apply for listing status (polygraph examiners only) - B. Associate level provider status - C. Full Operating level provider status - D. Clinical Supervisor status - E. Not currently practicing status - 2.
+- 1. This appendix applies to treatment providers, evaluators, and polygraph examiners who are listed in the following categories: - I. Associate level provider status - J. Full Operating level provider status - K. Clinical Supervisor status - L. Not currently practicing status - 2.
 Providers not on the SOMB approved provider list, including any provider who is denied placement or removed from the Provider List, shall not provide any sex offense-specific services pursuant to statute in Colorado to convicted adult sex offenders or juveniles who have committed sexual offenses.
 No referral source shall use any provider not on the approved provider list, denied placement or removed from the provider list per 16-11.7-106 C.R.S. - 3.
 Approved providers shall submit data consistent with the SOMB's data collection plan and participate in, and cooperate with, SOMB research projects related to evaluation or implementation of the Standards or sex offender management in Colorado in accordance with sections 16-11.7-103 (4) (d), 16-11.7-103 (4) (h) (II), and 16-11.7-103 (4) (k), C.R.S. - 4.
-Confidentiality of SOMB Files: The following information in the SOMB files, including application materials, for applicants, individuals on the provider list, and those who have filed an Intent to Apply is considered confidential and is not available to the public, including listed providers: background investigations, criminal history checks, school transcripts, letters of recommendation, trade secrets, confidential commercial data including applicant forms created for business use, curriculum developed for the business and clinical evaluations, and information that, if disclosed, would interfere with the deliberative process of the SOMB's Application Review Committee(s) (ARC), and if disclosed to the public would stifle honest participation by the ARC.
+Confidentiality of SOMB Files: The following information in the SOMB files, including application materials, for applicants, and individuals on the provider list is considered confidential and is not available to the public, including listed providers: background investigations, criminal history checks, school transcripts, letters of recommendation, trade secrets, confidential commercial data including applicant forms created for business use, curriculum developed for the business and clinical evaluations, and information that, if disclosed, would interfere with the deliberative process of the SOMB's Application Review Committee(s) (ARC), and if disclosed to the public would stifle honest participation by the ARC.
 The Colorado Open Records Act applies to other materials (Section 24-72-201, C.R.S.).